2 men plead guilty in Atlantic City property scams that totaled almost $600K

 People are also reading…

-The investigation, led by the Attorney General's Office of Public Integrity and Accountability (OPIA), revealed Toelk and Smith produced at least 20 fake deeds for real estate in Atlantic City and filed them with the Atlantic County Clerk's Office from November 2018 through January 2019.
+The investigation, led by the Attorney General's Office of Public Integrity and Accountability, revealed Toelk and Smith produced at least 20 fake deeds for real estate in Atlantic City and filed them with the Atlantic County Clerk's Office from November 2018 through January 2019.

+PLEASANTVILLE – The City Council issued a resolution Monday to execute a redevelopment agree…

 Toelk retained some for himself while marketing and selling others to unknowing investors in New York City and Philadelphia, the investigation showed.

-Investigators found that most of the properties were owned by the Atlantic City municipal government, and a few were privately owned.
+Investigators found most of the properties were owned by Atlantic City government, and a few were privately owned.
 The land was not up for sale, and the defendants neither had lawful title to nor legal authority to sell any of the land.
 The fake deeds said otherwise.

 The fake deeds purported to transfer the ownership of various properties, in several cases for just a dollar a piece, from the rightful owners to limited liability companies owned by the defendants.
 One of those properties was a parcel owned by the resort along the Boardwalk worth more than $1 million.